 Achieve Success with SMART Goals.
 Examples For Marketing and SEO

 Business, marketing, SEO.
 What do they have in common?
 Goals.
 Short-term goals and long-term business goals.
-Review smart objectives examples and how you can leverage setting business goals to achieve your objectives.
+Review smart objectives examples and how to leverage setting business goals to achieve your objectives.

 As in, the goals of each need to line up with the goals of the others, or you'll have entire departments working at cross-odds.
-If you find yourself trying to set an objective for SEO for the coming quarter and running into a wall, we suggest you see what the business goals are for the same time frame.
+If you find yourself trying to define your SEO Strategy and objectives for the coming quarter and are running into a wall, we suggest you set the business goals first.
 Are you in Growth Marketing mode?
 Are you looking to make improvements to drive website growth?
 Are you looking to increase profits, market share, or brand awareness?
 Then check in with the broader marketing department and see how they will assist in reaching those overall business goals.
 And finally, you can set your SEO goals to align with the above.
 Sound simple?
 No?
 OK, let's dig in.

 The key to smart goal setting is this: SMART goals are always more likely to be met.
 SMART stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
-Every goal, whether for the entire organization, a single department, or even a single team within that department, should always follow this rubric.
+Every goal should follow this rubric, whether for the entire organization, a single department, or even a single team within that department.

 Examples of Smart Goal setting used here focus on Growth marketing and SEO.
-There will be a broader example that shows how to tie your goals to the bigger picture.
+A broader example will show how to tie your goals to the bigger picture and should be part of any solid Marketing Strategy.

 Specific

 Put a number on it.
-If the boss comes to you saying, "we need more leads," that doesn't count as specific.
+If the boss comes to you saying, "We need more leads," that doesn't count as specific.
 Dig deeper.
 More than what?
 Last quarter?
 Last year?
 Last week?
-What was the total number of leads you sent to sales for each of these time frames?
+What was the total number of leads you sent to sales for each time frame?
 Now see what growth has been like, and respond to that boss with some ideas.
 Maybe they'll be on board with a monthly 10% lead growth or 8% more than last quarter.
 Nail it down.
 Define specific goals.

 Example: "Grow the business" becomes "Increase active leads from our email list by 10%."